techidock/open-source/channel_area/README.md

 - **Circular Channel**: circular cross-section, area = π * radius²
 - **Rectangle Channel**: rectangular cross-section, area = width * depth
-- **Polygon**: free-form shape drawn by clicking points on the canvas
+- **Polygon Channel**: free-form shape drawn by clicking points on the canvas

 Each dimension field lets you choose units in metres, centimetres or millimetres.
 Areas are reported in the selected units squared.
 The circular channel also